awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 ### SendEvent

 This operation sends an event as the final step of the workflow of creating an event.
+It sends the event that is defined in *event.json*.

+`go run SendEvent.go -l LAMBDA-ARN`

+where:

+- LAMBDA-ARN is the ARN of the Lambda function to which the event is sent.

+You must supply a similar value in *config.json* for the unit test.

+The unit test:

+1. Creates an event.

 ### UploadLambdaFunction

 This operation uploads a Lambda function to an Amazon S3 bucket as step four of the workflow of creating an event.

+`go run UploadLambdaFunction.go -z ZIP-FILE -b BUCKET -f LAMBDA-FUNCTION [-h HANDLER] -a ROLE-ARN [-r RUNTIME]`

+where:

+- ZIP-FILE is the name of the ZIP file, without the *.zip* extension.
+- BUCKET is the name of the Amazon S3 bucket.
+- LAMBDA-FUNCTION is the name of the Lambda function.
+- HANDLER is the name of the package class containing the function.
+  The default is **main**.
+- ROLE-ARN is the ARN of the role that enables calling the function
+- RUNTIME is the runtime for the function.
+  The default is **go1.x**.

+You can supply similar values in *config.json* for the unit test.
+If you do not, the unit test creates and deletes these resources.

+The unit test:

+1. Sets the runtime to **go1.x** if not set.
+2. Creates a new role if the role ARN is not set.
+3. Sets the handler to **main** if it is not set.
+4. Creates a new bucket if it is not set.
+5. Creates a new Lambda function if it is not set.
+6. Sets the zip name to **main** if it is not set.
+7. Calls **CreateFunction** to upload the ZIP file to the bucket and create the function.
+8. If it created a new Lambda function, it deletes it.
+9. If it created a new bucket, it deletes it.
+10. If it created a new role, it deletes it.

 ### Notes